drivet/website/content/drafts/intro-to-indie-web.md

 modified: 2019-01-20 20:50:28
 status: draft

-The [artist][1] who draws [xkcd][2] will occasionally put out a comic designed to make people my age feel old.
-There's this one for example:

-![XKCD Simpsons][3]

-And this one too:

-![XKCD Movie Ages][4]

-They are, for the most part, successful in their stated goal - I do indeed feel old when I read them.
-That being said, I don't think I've ever felt quite as old as I felt when, last year, I discovered the [IndieWeb][5], an online community dedicated to resuscitating the personal website.
+I don't think I've ever felt quite as old as I felt when, last year, I discovered the [IndieWeb][5], an online community dedicated to resuscitating the personal website.

-Why does this make me feel old?
-It's simple.
-I've maintained some sort of personal web presence/site/blog since about 1998 or so, when I made my first hand-coded HTML pages available online at U of T, and apparently enough time has past not only for the concept of a "personal website" to have become quaint and old-fashioned but *also* for it to have been re-energized by an enthusiastic band of hobbyists with a taste for the retro and a fondness for old-school fan pages.
+This makes me feel old because I've maintained some sort of personal web presence/site/blog since about 1998 or so, when I made my first hand-coded HTML pages available online at U of T, and apparently enough time has past not *only* for the concept of a "personal website" to have become quaint and old-fashioned but *also* for it to have been re-energized by an enthusiastic band of hobbyists with a taste for the retro and a fondness for old-school fan pages.

 You hear that?
 I've moved beyond passé into *retro*.
 It's as if I never stopped wearing 80's clothes but now they're cool again so it's okay.